← Back to Blog

 Does the Price Cap Apply to Everyone?

-The price cap applies to customers on default or standard variable tariffs, which is the tariff you are placed on if you have never actively chosen a deal or if your fixed-rate deal has expired.
-As of 2026, approximately 23 million households in Great Britain are on capped tariffs.
+It covers customers on default or standard variable tariffs -- the tariff you land on if you've never picked a deal or your fixed rate expired.
+That's about 23 million households across Great Britain.

 What Happens Next?